Freelance Rate Calculator

 Should I charge more than my old salary?

 YES.
 At minimum 1.5-2x your old hourly W-2 rate.
 Why?
 You now pay: full 15.3% self-employment tax (employer paid half before), health insurance ($400-800/month), no paid vacation (20 days = $6k-10k/year), retirement (no 401k match), equipment/software ($2k-5k/year), unbillable admin time (10-20 hrs/week).
 A $80k/year employee costs employer ~$100k.
 You need to charge for ALL of that.
+Our Freelance Rate Calculator makes this easy.

 What expenses should I include in my rate?

 Annual costs: Health insurance ($6k-10k), Self-employment tax (15.3% of profit), Software/tools ($1k-3k—Adobe, Figma, hosting), Equipment ($500-2k/year average—laptop replacement, monitors, phone), Home office (10-15% of rent/mortgage), Marketing ($1k-5k—website, ads, networking), Professional development ($500-2k—courses, conferences), Accounting/legal ($1k-3k).
 Total typical: $15k-30k/year depending on field.
+Use the Freelance Rate Calculator above to verify.